-Dr. Ray Lyman Wilbur, who was also the president of Stanford, was at the hotel when Harding arrived for treatment, and he recalled the events that followed in his memoirs.
-“We shall never know exactly the immediate cause of President Harding's death, since every effort that was made to secure an autopsy met with complete and final refusal,” he said.
+Dr. Ray Lyman Wilbur, who was also the president of Stanford University, was at the hotel when Harding arrived for treatment, and he recalled the events that followed in his memoirs.
+“We shall never know exactly the immediate cause of President Harding's death since every effort that was made to secure an autopsy met with complete and final refusal,” he wrote.

 Wilbur said an outraged public, upset with the sudden death of a popular president, took out its anger on the doctors.

 “We were belabored and attacked by newspapers antagonistic to Harding, and by cranks, quacks, antivivisectionists, nature healers, the Dr. Albert Abrams electronic-diagnosis group, and many others.
 We were accused of starving the President to death, of feeding him to death, of assisting in slowly poisoning him, and of plying him to death with pills and purgatives.
 We were accused of being abysmally ignorant, stupid and incompetent, and even of malpractice,” he recalled.